Craig-Creeger/react-likert-scale/README.md

 ### Likert Props

-This component has three `props`:
-* `question` — (string) This is the prompt that displays above the options.
-It is optional.
-* `id` - (string) You are highly encouraged to always pass in a unique ID.
-This is used primarily for accessibility reasons (to associate the label to the radio button).
-If you are using the `question` prop and all you questions are unqiue then it is safe to omit the `id` prop.
+#### Required `props`

-* `responses` — (array of objects) These are your options.
+* `responses` — (array of objects) These are the radio button options.
 The `value` key is what is returned to the calling application in the `onChange` callback. `text` is what’s shown on-screen.
   The optional `checked` key will pre-check a radio button when set to `true`.

+#### Semi-required `props`

+Technically, these are all optional, however you need to pass in an `onChange` prop if you want to be notified about which option a user chose.

 * `onChange` — (callback function) Optionally, you can provide a callback function that returns the value of the option that was clicked.

+For accessibility reasons, each likert scale on your page needs a unique identifier.
+If you are passing in a `question` prop and each question is unique, then that text will be used to generate a unique identifier.
+On the other hand, if you are not using `question` or the question text is duplicated across multiple likert scales, you will need to pass in an `id` prop.

+* `question` — (string) This is the prompt that displays above the options.
+The easiest way to create these likert scales is by passing in your question text in this prop, however if you want a more custom layout then you can omit this prop.
+You can see a [grid layout example on Codepen](https://codepen.io/craig-creeger/pen/mdOOdjK) that uses this technique.
+* `id` - (string) It is your responsibility to pass in a unique ID.
+If you are using the `question` prop it is safe to omit this `id` prop.

+#### Optional `props`

+* `flexible` (boolean|integer) This controls the type of layout.
+When `flexible` is set to `true`, which is the default setting, the radio buttons will stretch to fill available space.
+The question text will get positioned to the left of the radio buttons when there is plenty of space, otherwise it will appear above the radio buttons.
+Set `flexible` to `false` if you want the radio buttons to use a minimum amount of space at all times. _Passing in an integer is an advanced use-case and frankly isn’t of much value.
+See the source code for more info.
+The integer is used as a `flex-grow` value._
+* `className` (string) You can use this to apply custom CSS.
+You class name will be put on a `<fieldset>` element, which is the top-level element of this component.
+* `ref` (React ref) For advanced use-cases, you may need a reference to the DOM element itself.
+Pass in a [React ref](https://reactjs.org/docs/refs-and-the-dom.html).
+* DOM attributes such as `id`, `disabled`, `data-*`, `onClick`, etc. These will get applied to a `<fieldset>` element.

 ## FAQ